 Bits Description

 31:9 Reserved

-8:7 Protection Information Format (PIF): This field indicates the protection information format (refer to section 5.2.1) when end-to-end protection information is enabled on a namespace formatted with this LBA format.
-If: end-to-end protection information is not supported by this LBA format; or end-to-end protection is disabled on a namespace formatted with this LBA format
+8:7 Protection Information Format (PIF): This field indicates the protection information form (refer to section 5.2.1) when end-to-end protection information is enabled on a namespar formatted with this LBA format.
+If: • end-to-end protection information is not supported by this LBA format; or • end-to-end protection is disabled on a namespace formatted with this LBA format then this field is undefined and should be ignored by the host.

-Value Definition

-00b 16b Guard Protection Inf ormation

-01b 32b Guard Protection Inf
+ValueDefinition00b16b Guard Protection Information01b32b Guard Protection Information

-10b 64b Guard Protection Inf
+10b 64b Guard Protection Information

 11b Reserved

-information section 5.2.
-This field de Storage and Reference S 1.4). pace field that define significant bits of the protection e the Storage Tag field (refer to lowed per protection information
+Storage Tag Size (STS): Identifies the number of most significant bits of the information Storage and Reference Space field that define the Storage Tag section 5.2.1.4).
+This field does limit the minimum and maximum values allowed per protection formats (refer to section 5.2.1):

-Protectio n Information Format Minimum Value Maximum Value
+Protection Information Format Minimum Value Maximum Value

-16b Guard d Protection Information 0 32
+16b Guard Protection Information 0 32

 32b Guard Protection Information 16 64

-6:0 64b Guard Protection Information 0 48 48
+6:0 64b Guard Protection Information 0 48

 If this field is cleared to 0h, then no bits of the Storage and Reference Space field are applied to the Storage Tag field and therefore the Storage Tag field is not defined.
 For the 16b Guard Protection, if this field is set to 32, then no bits of the Storage and Reference Space field are applied to the Reference Tag field and therefore the Reference Tag field is not defined.

-For the 64b Guard Protection, if this field is set to 48, then no bits of the Storage and Reference Space field are applied to the Reference Tag field and therefore the Reference
+For the 64b Guard Protection, if this field is set to 48, then no bits of the Storage and Reference Space field are applied to the Reference Tag field and therefore the Reference Tag field is not defined.